namecheap/ilc/docs/routing/route_match_patterns.md

 ## Order field
 ![ILC registry Order field](../assets/order-field.png)

-- It is used together with the `Next` field to customize which applications will be rendered on the page.
+- Specifies the order in which the fragments should be fetched when constructing pages.

 - Only integer numbers are allowed, from minus infinity to plus infinity.